 Sapphire, NC

-Rainbow Falls at Gorges State Park is one of my favorite waterfalls and trails in our area.
-The waterfall is enormous, and you can get a really good view from the overlook on the trail or you can take a smaller trail down to the bottom of the falls (just be careful).
+Rainbow Falls in Gorges State Park is one of my favorite waterfalls and trails in our area.
+The waterfall is enormous, and you can get a really good view from the overlook.
+Or you can take a smaller trail down to the bottom of the falls (just be careful).

-But if you keep going another quarter-mile from those falls, you’ll come to more waterfalls.
-Turtleback Falls isn’t as stunning but it’s really fun.
-It’s a great place to cool off and go for a swim before heading back to the trailhead.
+If you go another quarter-mile down the trail, you’ll come to Turtleback Falls.
+It isn’t as stunning as Rainbow Falls, but it’s really fun.
+It’s a great place to cool off and go for a swim before heading back.
+Take care though as Turtleback is upstream of Rainbow Falls.
+Do not enter the water if there’s been recent rain.

-The trail is about four miles round trip and of moderate difficulty.
+The trail is about four miles round trip and rated moderate.
 The hike back is harder and more uphill than the hike to the waterfalls.

 Whitewater Falls